japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryProgress.md

 `StreamingQueryProgress` holds information about the progress of a streaming query.

-`StreamingQueryProgress` is created exclusively when `StreamExecution` link:spark-sql-streaming-ProgressReporter.adoc#finishTrigger[finishes a trigger].
+`StreamingQueryProgress` is created exclusively when `StreamExecution` link:spark-sql-streaming-ProgressReporter.md#finishTrigger[finishes a trigger].

 [NOTE]
 ====
-Use link:spark-sql-streaming-StreamingQuery.adoc#lastProgress[lastProgress] property of a `StreamingQuery` to access the most recent `StreamingQueryProgress` update.
+Use link:spark-sql-streaming-StreamingQuery.md#lastProgress[lastProgress] property of a `StreamingQuery` to access the most recent `StreamingQueryProgress` update.

 [source, scala]
 ----